subsetpark/subsetpark/posts/elixir.md

 Title: Sketches of Elixir
-Date: 2018-10-21
+Date: 2018-12-26
 status: post

 Friends, I am now at least in this respect a rare breed: an Elixir programmer who has never written Ruby.

-I was never a professional Erlang programmer; I cut my teeth on Python and began working in Python, but Erlang was the language I learned after that and the one that I looked for excuses to write in (in addition to [Nim][], which would come a little later, but which I would also be able
+I was never a professional Erlang programmer.
+I cut my teeth on Python and began working in Python, but Erlang was the language I learned after that and the one that I looked for excuses to write in (in addition to [Nim][], which would come a little later, but which I would also be able